Competitive Pricing Is One Of The Best Yet Simplest Pricing Strategies

-There is no doubt that price is the most important factor for consumers when buying a product.
+There is no doubt that price is the most important factor for consumers when paying for a product or service.
 It’s no surprise that 60% of internet users in the U.S. agree that price is more important than brand when buying a product.
-So. the right pricing strategy is an essential part of a good business, but with so many pricing techniques out there – it’s not easy to make the right choice.
+So, the right pricing strategy is an essential part of a good business, but with so many pricing models out there – it’s not easy to make the right choice.
 The other thing is, you should be aware that you are not working in a vacuum, so, not considering your competitors’ prices when making a pricing decision can be a fatal mistake.
-This is why we believe that competitive pricing is one of the best, yet simplest pricing strategies out there.
+This is why we believe that competitive pricing is one of the best yet simplest pricing strategies in a long term.

-With S21 and S21+ Samsung decided to go a bit below the price of iPhones 12 and 12 Pro.
-On the other hand, Samsung felt more comfortable with S21 Ultra and decided to go with the price of £1,329 which is considerably more expensive than Apple’s most premium phone in this series – the iPhone 12 Pro Max that cost £1,099 at launch.
+With the S21 and S21+, Samsung decided to go a bit below the price of iPhones 12 and 12 Pro.
+On the other hand, Samsung felt more comfortable with S21 Ultra and decided to go with the price of £1,329 which is considerably more expensive than Apple’s most premium phone in this series – the iPhone 12 Pro Max cost £1,099 at launch.
 This can be seen as Samsungs message that they are offering a phone with better features than Apple offered a few months before.
 Conversely, FitSW which provides software for personal trainers utilizes competitive pricing to offer more features at a slightly lower price point than its competitors.

 Another great example of competitive pricing that is not coming from two brands competing is Amazon.
 The key to its success is very carefully done competitive pricing intelligence.
 This allows them to always offer the cheapest price for a product and in this way beat their competition.